|Why Real Incomes?

 This is the third rewrite of this article.
 This has been prompted by the content of the considerable feedback on the topic of real incomes.
 To some degree queries arise as a result of lack of clarity on my part but more often because of a sparse appreciation of what the indicator real incomes signifies in terms of the critical variables that determine its construction or destruction.

 On the other hand, another reasons for this rewrite is to cover aspects which were not referred to previously which have become more evident as significant issues requiring policy and programme solutions.
 In this context I refer to the 2015 launch of Agenda 2030 and the Sustainable development Goals.
 These establish nation wide indicators for human wellbeing across many domains defined in terms of 17 Sustainable Development Goals and over 200 indicators.
 I expand on these issues in this article.

-There is a tendency for people to get lost in the technical detail of the variables making up this compound index, rather than focusing on why real incomes has been selected as the most suitable economic objective.
-I therefore start this rewrite by explaining why real incomes and then follow this up with the technical aspects.
+There is a tendency for people to get lost in the technical detail of the variables that make up the way to measure real incomes as a compound index, rather than focusing on why I feel real incomes is one of the more important indicators and economic policy objective.
+I therefore start this rewrite by explaining what real incomes is and then follow this up with the technical aspects.